Jadvyga Tūbelienė: Paris Peace Conference (1919)

 When Jadvyga was called to the Paris Peace Conference in Versailles, her friends in Bern hosted a big farewell dinner for her.
 Director Lüdi told her:"We like working with you.
 You never once gave us false news or deceived us in any way and we would like to continue with you.
 We wish you all success in Paris.
 But we would like to warn you: don’t expect as easy work as you had here, with us trusting and believing you.
 For you, it will be much more difficult to work with the French press.
 With them you do not have to work with your ability but with your money."From July 1919, Jadvyga organized and directed the Lithuanian Information Bureau in Paris, where the Lithuanian delegation to the Paris Peace Conference worked.
 The delegation was trying not only to win the recognition of the Lithuanian state, but also to defend Lithuania's territorial interests.
 In Jadvyga's own words, she submitted articles:

-"…about Lithuanian affairs and about the problems of Lithuania, and to give the general description of this little country and what happens there, our aspirations and so forth."In this position she was not always looked on kindly, especially by the French who accused her of only there to serve the interests of the Germans.
+"…about Lithuanian affairs and about the problems of Lithuania, and to give the general description of this little country and what happens there, our aspirations and so forth."In this position, she was not always looked on kindly, especially by the French, who accused her of only being there to serve the interests of the Germans.

 Jadvyga's work in Paris included working with as many as twelve French newspapers, placing articles that looked like editorials.
-The French newspapers with the exception of Journal des Debats were all corrupt and only interested in money – one could place articles which were written as editorials as long as you paid enough.
-Jadvyga had to battle against Polish propagandists, who were placing articles in favour of the Polish position at the expense of the Lithuania.
+The French newspapers, with the exception of Journal des Debats, were all corrupt and only interested in money – one could place articles which were written as editorials as long as you paid enough.
+Jadvyga had to battle against Polish propagandists, who were placing articles in favour of the Polish position, at the expense of the Lithuanian one.

-In Paris Jadvyga developed a friendship with the American ambassador William Christian Bullitt.
+In Paris, Jadvyga developed a friendship with the American ambassador William Christian Bullitt.
 Jadvyga was often hostess alongside Bullitt at numerous dinner parties given in the American Embassy in Paris.
 Jadvyga also frequented a restaurant called Café Prunier, at 16 Avenue Victor Hugo, Paris, France.
 She would return often to the restaurant, in the 1920s, 1930's and when she visited Paris in the 1950s and 1960s.